Saving Money Implementing Aviation SMS

 In most cases, management requires reports for each type of operation.
 When all data are bunched together, it becomes increasingly difficult to identify risk management strategies for a particular type of operation based on data thrown into a single bucket.

 Furthermore, management may want to isolate data from employees belonging to other operating segment types.
-For example, management may find it overwhelming or irrelevant for employees in the rotor-wing operation to see data belonging to the fixed wing, and vice-versa.
+For example, management may find it overwhelming or irrelevant for employees in the rotor-wing operation to see data belonging to the fixed wing division, and vice-versa.

 When a complex operator has separate companies operating in different countries, such as Canada and Chile, then this operator is recommended to have two separate portals that can be answerable to respective regulatory authorities.